 Where was God in those days, when my sickness nearly claimed me entirely?

 At a worship night that my youth group leader brought me to in Willow Creek Community Church's evangelical megachurch auditorium, I heard how God was our majestic Creator, tangled up in the glory of distant stars and galaxies.
-At mass, among incense and candles, the priest said that God was as close as the recesses of our minds and the curves of our hearts.
+At mass, among incense and candles, the priest said that God was as close as the recesses of our minds and the curves of

 But how could God be alive in my body and mind if God's temple was wounded and chemically altered by medication?
 How was the image of a distant God supposed to warm me any more than cold, vaulted cathedral ceilings, or the sprawling lattices of industrial beams holding up our former warehouse-turned-megachurch?